-The soil surplus will be used to construct the landscape/visual screening berms.
+The soil surplus will be used to construct the noise attenuation berm and landscape/visual screening berms.

-Detailed Description of Landfill Mining
+6.0 Detailed Description of Landfill Mining

 Landfill mining operations are proposed to be performed in the Cell 1A area indicated on Drawing 4.